GeoMOER/moer-bsc-base-r/docs/units/_unit01/unit01-08_exercise.md

 ---
-title: "Assignment: Introduction and Basic Functions in R"
+title: "Exercise: Introduction and Basic Functions in R"
 toc: true
 toc_label: In this example
 header: